In Montgomery’s long neglected east county, a new map stirs hope for stronger representation

 Through the 1970s, the eastern parts of Montgomery were semirural and predominantly White except for a few historically African American towns.
 In 1980, as White professionals who had fled D.C. in earlier decades started to return to the city and squeeze out Black residents, demand for affordable housing in the suburbs boomed.

 By that time, segments of Washington’s elite had already sunk their roots into Potomac and Bethesda, using redlining and other discriminatory practices to keep out minority residents.
 The east-west divide worsened when officials offered landowners the opportunity to sell builders the development rights of areas in the east in a bid to protect the county’s 93,000-acre agricultural reserve.
-Within a decade, the stock of affordable housing had tripled along route 29 as tenants and first-time buyers moved in, many of them new immigrants or Black residents from surrounding jurisdictions.
+Within a decade, the stock of affordable housing had tripled along Route 29 as tenants and first-time buyers moved in, many of them new immigrants or Black residents from surrounding jurisdictions.

 But these programs made east county develop in a way planners termed “inorganic.”